 The best thing about owned media is that it is yours.
 You can do whatever you want with it.
-You don’t rent it — it can’t be taken out from under your feet.
+You’re not renting it — it can’t be taken out from under your feet.
 You are in control.

-Using organic (free) social media presents opportunities for you to be where engaged audiences who are passionate about your topic gather.
+Using organic (free) social media presents you with opportunities to be where engaged audiences who are passionate about your topic gather.
 Sometimes these audiences form into groups called online communities.

-Organic social media has a lot of benefits and helps you drive organic traffic back to your owned assets, but keep in mind that their rules and algorithms can change at any given time.
+Organic social media has a lot of benefits and helps you drive organic traffic back to your owned assets, but remember that their rules and algorithms can change at any given time.

-According to CMI’s 2021 B2B annual content marketing research, 28% of content marketers don’t use paid media at all.
-This is because they do all their content amplification using “organic” (free) methods — their owned media assets, influencer outreach, and organic social media.
+According to CMI’s 2021 B2B annual content marketing research, 28% of content marketers don’t use paid media.
+This is because they do all their content amplification using “organic” methods — their owned media assets, influencer outreach, and organic social media.

 However, for the 72% who do use paid methods, here is where they’re spending their money, 83% are paying for social media ads: